-- 1 cup semi-sweet chocolate chips (additional chocolate chips needed if you are going to sprinkle some over the top of the brownie batter, optional)
+- 1 cup chocolate chips (additional chocolate chips needed if you are going to sprinkle some over the top of the brownie batter, optional)

 Adjust your oven rack to lower third position and preheat your oven to 350 degrees.

-- Add in the eggs, one at a time, whisking after each one, until they are well blended.
+Add in the eggs, one at a time, whisking after each one, until they are well blended.
 Whisk in the vanilla extract.
 Mix in the sugar using a large spoon.